wlandau/r-multiverse.github.io/review.md

 The [Acceptable Use Policy](aup.md) prohibits packages that "violate any applicable laws, regulations, or third-party rights, including intellectual property rights".
 If a package has a valid open-source license, this ensures that distribution by R-multiverse does not violate the intellectual property rights of the package authors.
 The following is a list of valid open-source licenses that the bot automatically accepts during reviews.
-If the package includes one of the license below, it implies that the authors consent to distribute the package in R-multiverse.

 * [Apache 2.0](https://opensource.org/license/apache-2-0)
 * [Artistic 2.0](https://opensource.org/license/artistic-2-0)